Consumer Protection Act 1986

 - Accurately represents that the services are of a particular standard, quality or grade;

-- Does not represent any re-built, second-hand, reno¬vated, reconditioned or old goods as new goods;
+- Does not represent any re-built, second-hand, renovated, reconditioned or old goods

-- Correct representation concern¬ing the need for, or the usefulness of, any goods or services;
+- Correct representation concerning the need for, or the usefulness of, any goods or

 - Gives to the public any warranty or guarantee of the performance, efficacy or length of life of a product or of any goods based on an adequate or proper test thereof;